An Introduction to Ferrum College

 for admission: 1.
 Adequate secondary school preparation and the ability to accomplish

-to apply one’s efforts effectively to the fulfillment of college requirements and
+apply one's efforts effectively to the fulfillment of college requirements and objectives.

-fulfilled.
-4. A college expectation consistent with the mission and educational goals
+4. A college expectation consistent with the mission and educational goals of Ferrum

 If we believe that an applicant possesses these qualities, we will gladly offer an